 Thankfully, Illinois Parental Notification finally was enforced in Illinois in August of 2013, when the Illinois Supreme Court ruled that it was indeed constitutional, after being challenged.

-Now that the Illinois Parental Notice of Abortion Act is being enforced, Illinois can no longer be a “fugitive” abortion state – a “dumping ground” for out-of-state minors’ abortions.
+Now that the Illinois Parental Notice of Abortion Act is being enforced, Illinois can no longer be a “fugitive” abortion state – a “dumping ground” for resident and non-resident minors’ abortions.

-Each year since the law was enforced in Illinois, we’ve seen a decline in the number of abortions done on minor girls.
-In 2017, there were 1,003 abortions done on minor girls.
-Since 2013, the year in which parental notice went into effect, this number has dropped 43%.
+Each year since 2012 – the year before the law was enforced in Illinois – we’ve seen a decline in the number of abortions done on Illinois minor girls.
+Since then, abortions on Illinois minors have dropped 55%.

 It’s a victory for LIFE.